OT1-roy/html-converter/README.md

 # Process documentation with html-to-text engine
 python main.py ./docs ./markdown_docs --engine html-to-text

+# Convert multiple HTML files into single combined Markdown (automatic behavior)
+python main.py ./podcast_transcriptions ./output --format md
+# Result: All HTML files combined into single output_1.md file
 ```

 📘 **See [Usage Examples](docs/guides/USAGE_EXAMPLES.md) for more scenarios**

+### 📁 Automatic File Combining

+**By default, the converter automatically combines all HTML files from the input directory into a single output file.** This is ideal for:
+- Consolidating multiple chapters into one document
+- Combining podcast transcriptions into a single file
+- Merging article series into comprehensive guides
+- Creating unified datasets for LLM training

+The tool automatically handles large outputs by splitting at 2MB thresholds when needed, creating numbered parts (output_1.md, output_2.md, etc.).

 ## 🏆 Engine Comparison